hasura/hasura-cloud-preview-apps/README.md

 ## Env Vars

-- **GITHUB_TOKEN**: This is env var is mandatory for Hasura Cloud to access the metadata and migrations from the branch of your Git repo.
+- **GITHUB_TOKEN**: This env var is mandatory for Hasura Cloud to access the metadata and migrations from the branch of your Git repo.
+It is available in GitHub action by default in the `${{secrets.GITHUB_TOKEN}}` secret.
 - **HASURA_CLOUD_ACCESS_TOKEN**: Hasura Cloud access token is mandatory for this GitHub action to contact the Hasura Cloud APIs.

 ## Output Variables

-This action outputs the following output variables that you can use in the subsequent steps of the workflow or for commenting on the pull request:
+This action outputs the following output variables that you can use in the subsequent steps of your workflow or for commenting on the pull request:

 - **graphQLEndpoint**: The GraphQL endpoint of the created Hasura preview app.
 - **consoleURL**: The URL to the console UI of the created Hasura preview app.